journadata/Project3_Drownedpeople/README.md

 ## Introduction

 This project was inspired by recent drowning cases in the sea in Catalonia, a region in Spain.
 My main curiosity was to find out if there was any pattern and if there were specific locations where drownings occurred more frequently.
+Here you can check the website: [Drowned People in the sea](https://journadata.github.io/Project3_Drownedpeople/)

-I also wanted to know if there was a profile.
+I also wanted to know if there was a pattern behind.

 ---